No one should be told their identity is something that can be cured.

 We are also calling for health and social care leaders and regulators to communicate a clear message to psychotherapists and counsellors that trying to ‘cure’ lesbian, gay, bi and trans people is both harmful and dangerous.

 What is ‘conversion therapy’ or ‘cure’ therapy?

-Conversion therapy (or ‘cure’ therapy or reparative therapy) refers to any form of treatment or psychotherapy which aims to reduce or stop same-sex attraction or to suppress a person's gender identity.
+Conversion therapy (or ‘cure’ therapy or reparative therapy) refers to any form of treatment or psychotherapy which aims to change a person’s sexual orientation or to suppress a person’s gender identity.
 It is based on an assumption that being lesbian, gay, bi or trans is a mental illness that can be ‘cured’.
 These therapies are both unethical and harmful.

 In the UK, all major counselling and psychotherapy bodies, as well as the NHS, have concluded that conversion therapy is dangerous and have condemned it by signing a Memorandum of Understanding (PDF).
 We are working to make sure that this covers gender identity too.